-ELA/ENGLISH LANGUAGE DEVELOPMENT | Credits: 10
+ELA/ENGLISH LANGUAGE DEVELOPMENT II

-ELA/ELD II is taken concurrently with ELD Assist II.
-In this two-period course, students at the expanded level are in a print rich environment that includes nonfiction and fictional texts to enhance reading, writing, and literacy skills.
-Coursework is aligned with the CCSS for ELA/Literacy and ELD Standards.
+Credits: 10Grade: 9 - 12CSF IIIUC/CSU:ELA/ELD II is taken concurrently with ELD Assist II.
+In this two-period course, students at the expanded levelare in a print rich environment that includes nonfiction and fictional texts to enhance reading, writing, and lit-eracy skills.
+Coursework is aligned with the CCSS for ELA/Literacy and ELD Standards.Prerequisite: Limited English speakers, teacher signature required.